Tani1814/EU-website/README.md

 # EU-website
-I used html and css.It is a basic project.
+I used html.It is a basic project.